 FreeeUp CEO Nathan Hirsch was interviewed about how he felt limited in the corporate world and wanted to break free and make his own future.

 The article published on InTheirShoes at medium.com.
 It tells the story of how Nathan turned it around when he felt limited.
-He is now an entrepreneur with multi-million dollar companies Portlight and FreeeUp.
+He is now an entrepreneur with multi-million dollar businesses Portlight and FreeeUp.

 Nate launched the FreeeUp remote hiring platform in 2015 after he spent over three years in the vicious cycle of interviewing, hiring, and onboarding remote workers.
 He faced many challenges and decided that there had to be a better way. eCommerce companies should be able to hire remote workers without having to spend their precious hours weeding through candidates to find the most reliable people.
 These experiences made Nate a remote hiring expert and led him to build FreeeUp.
 FreeeUp is the unique remote hiring platform that frees up your time by offering pre-vetted workers and matching them to your needs.